Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 Whatever you’re searching for, our scope of industry knowledge and resources can help.

 Travelling to your place of work is necessary for many contractors – this is why it is important to be aware of the travel expenses you can claim.
 Read our guide to discover what allowances you may be entitled to and how to claim relief.

-When using your personal vehicle for business purposes, the rate you can claim changes dependant on the type of vehicle you own, and the number of miles already completed in the current tax year.
+When using your personal vehicle for business purposes, the rate of travel expenses you can claim changes dependant on the type of vehicle you own, and the number of miles already completed in the current tax year.

 To calculate how much Mileage Allowance Relief you can claim, use the below approved mileage rates:

 |Vehicle Type||First 10,000 miles (per tax year)||Miles over 10,000|

 |Motobike||24p per mile||24p per mile|

 If you are unsure whether supplying a company car is a sound financial decision, it is worth considering the following implications, either as an employer or employee:

 You cannot reclaim VAT on the purchase of a new car.
 When purchasing a second-hand car, VAT is not normally charged, but if there is a charge, this can be reclaimed.

 If you acquire a company car through a lease contract, then the monthly charges may include VAT.
 Businesses which are on the Flat Rate VAT Scheme cannot reclaim any of this amount, but those which are on the standard VAT scheme can claim back 50% of payments.
 If there is a maintenance contract for the car, which is itemised separately, any VAT charged on this may be reclaimed by businesses which are on the standard VAT scheme.